Rights, Services, Technology and Training

 To publicize the SAVIN initiative, PCCD supplies service organizations, on request, with brochures, posters, tear-off pads, and related materials.

 The Pennsylvania Commission on Crime and Delinquency and the Office of Victims' Services (OVS) strive to provide service professionals with training and opportunities that support and enhance the invaluable role that they serve in helping victims of crime.
 Funding can be used effectively only if service providers have the best planning tools and leadership skills to succeed long-term.
-Service providers have the option to take advantage of OVS sponsored trainings, OVS approved trainings and a variety of on-line trainings.
+Service providers have the option to take advantage of OVS sponsored trainings.

 The Foundational Academy assists new victim service professionals and professionals with new RASA/VOJO responsibilities to identify and understand their roles and job responsibilities as outlined by Pennsylvania Commission on Crime and Delinquency’s (PCCD’s) Consolidated Victim Service Standards.